empirical-org/Empirical-Core/docs/features/teacher_fixes.md

 ## [Merge Two Classrooms](https://www.quill.org/teacher_fix/merge_two_classrooms)

 This allows you to transfer all of the students and activities in one classroom to a second classroom.

+If a student has completed the same activity in different classrooms, the highest score will be saved.